jupyex/Real-Time-Face-Blurring-using-Mediapipe/README.md

 ## How to use it?
 Simply run the program (after installing the libraries - OpenCV and Mediapipe) and if you're in front of the camera, your face will be blurred.
 To stop the program from running, press `x` on your keyboard.

+## Acknowledgements
+The idea was inspired by [Murtaza Hassan's video](https://www.youtube.com/watch?v=cxs6iXeyfEY), yet the code is different.